tsrobinson/SyGNet/README.md

 ![example workflow](https://github.com/tsrobinson/SyGNet/actions/workflows/python-app.yml/badge.svg)

-**sygnet** is a Python package for generating synthetic data within social science contexts.
+**sygnet** ("sig·net") is a Python package for generating synthetic data within social science contexts.
 The **sygnet** algorithm uses cutting-edge advances in deep learning methods to learn the underlying relationships between variables in a dataset.
 Users can then generate brand-new, synthetic observations that mimic the real data.

 ### Installation
 To install via pip, you can run the following command at the command line: